ihahachi/package-contact/README.md

 ```
 $ php artisan migrate
 ```
 #### The default table name : contact

+### Run

 Finally, serve the application.

 ```
 $ php artisan serve
 ```
+To serve the application, you can use `php artisan serve`, then open [http://localhost:8000](http://localhost:8000) from your browser.
+To access the contact page, hit the link [http://localhost:8000/contact](http://localhost:8000/contact) from your browser.